GeorgeWeb/syclref/_api-docs/program.h/cl%253A%253Asycl%253A%253Aprogram/functions/create_from_built_in_kernel/index.md

  - `string_class kernelName`
 : name

-**Returns:** Creates a valid cl_program from a pre-built kernel provided by the underlying OpenCL implementation.
+**Returns:** Creates a valid cl_program from a pre-built kernel provided by the underlying OpenCL implementation. kernelname

 ---